-The Performance Arts Learning Zone consists of Physical Education, Dance, Music and Drama.
+The Performance Arts Faculty consists of Physical Education, Dance, Music and Drama.
 These activities help students to gain self-confidence, self-discipline and tolerance.
 Students learn to take pride in what they do and gain satisfaction and enjoyment from their learning.

 The PE department has three very clear priorities: